microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-get.md

 ### Example 3: Get participant details

-The following example shows a request to expand the full paginated participant list for a [callRecord](../resources/callrecords-callrecord.md).
+The following example shows how to expand the full paginated participant list for a [callRecord](../resources/callrecords-callrecord.md).

 #### Request